-To figure out what Christmas tree height is right for your home, measure the area.
-This means getting the ceiling height and floor space.
+Before getting your dream centerpiece, figure out what Christmas tree height is right for your home.
+Measure the area to get the ceiling height and floor space.
 Usually, the taller an artificial Christmas tree, the wider it is.

 We listed the tools you need and the steps to follow for proper measurement.
 Brace yourself: there will be a lot of math involved.

 You will need:

 Step 2.
 Use the ladder to approximate how tall your ceiling is and subtract 6 inches to get your maximum Christmas tree height.

 Measure the distance from the ceiling to the floor.
 Subtract 6 inches from this number for clearance.
 The difference will be the maximum height limit of your tree, including accessories like the topper and stand.
 For example, your ceiling height is 8 feet.
 If you subtract 6 inches, your maximum tree height (fully decorated) is 7.5 feet.

 Step 3.
 Get the total width and length of the display area.

 Measure the width of the floor area that you plan to allot for the tree.
 Subtract a foot from this number for clearance.
 In that same space, measure the length of the floor area.
 Again, subtract a foot from this number.

 Step 4.
 Calculate the total square footage of the allotted space.